tolyadouble/slack-timezone-py/README.md

 ## Slack Timezone Py

 Convert string with time to your teammates time and timezone.
-If someone write time like - #time 22:00, slackbot show all teammates time and timezones based on localtime of sender message.
+If someone write time like - #time 22:00, slackbot show all teammates time and timezones based on localtime of sender message. ( Show only timezones that have your teammates )
 * added feature to show timezones based on your current time, just type : #time

 ![Screenshot](image.png?raw=true "Screenshot")